A Large-Scale Dataset for Molecular Structure-Language Description via a Rule-Regularized Method: Task Formulation and Challenges

 \section{Task Formulation and Challenges}

-Motivated by the premise that effective molecule-language alignment should be grounded at the structural level, in this paper we consider the task of generating a large-scale dataset of molecular structure descriptions.
-Specifically, we aim to construct a dataset in which each entry consists of a molecular structure and a corresponding structural description text, denoted as a pair $(\mathcal{M}, \mathcal{T})$.
-The description $\mathcal{T}$ is precise and unambiguous, such that the molecular structure $\mathcal{M}$ can be uniquely determined from it.
-Conversely, while a given molecular structure may admit multiple valid natural-language descriptions due to linguistic and chemical terminology variation, all such descriptions should be semantically equivalent.
-However, generating such a dataset at scale presents several challenges: \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Challenge 1: Appropriate Level of Structural Detail}] At one extreme, a description could enumerate all atoms, bond types, connectivities, and stereochemical relationships.
-Although such descriptions can be generated by traversing molecular graph, they become verbose even for molecules of moderate size.
+Motivated by the premise that effective molecule--language alignment should be grounded at the structural level, we consider the task of generating a large-scale dataset of molecular structure descriptions.
+Specifically, each entry consists of a molecular structure paired with a corresponding structural description, denoted $(\mathcal{M}, \mathcal{T})$.
+The description $\mathcal{T}$ is complete and unambiguous such that the molecule $\mathcal{M}$ can be uniquely determined from it.
+Conversely, a given molecular structure may admit multiple valid descriptions due to linguistic and chemical terminology variation, but all should be semantically equivalent.
+Generating such a dataset at scale presents several challenges: \begin{itemize}[leftmargin=-0pt, label={}, topsep=0pt, itemsep=0pt, parsep=\parskip, wide=0pt] \item[\textbf{Challenge 1: Appropriate Level of Structural Detail}] At one extreme, a description could enumerate all atoms, bond types, connectivities, and stereochemical relationships.
+Although such descriptions can be generated by traversing the molecular graph, they become verbose even for molecules of moderate size.
 More importantly, molecular properties and chemical reactions are often associated with specific functional groups and scaffold-level motifs rather than individual atoms in isolation.
 Purely atom-level descriptions therefore fail to align structure with the abstractions most useful for downstream reasoning.
 At the other extreme, descriptions that only summarize functional groups or scaffold types may omit critical structural details.
-Subtle differences in ring topologies, attachment positions, or stereochemistry can substantially change physicochemical properties, biological activity, or toxicity~\cite{stereochemical_drug_design,advanced_organic_chemistry}, and thus cannot be ignored.
+Subtle differences in ring topologies, attachment positions, or stereochemistry can substantially change physicochemical properties, biological activity, toxicity, or reaction mechanisms~\cite{stereochemical_drug_design,advanced_organic_chemistry}, and thus cannot be ignored.
 An effective description must therefore balance sufficient structural specificity with chemically meaningful abstractions.